Florida Recount Wrapping Up, But One County Unable To Tally ‘A Significant Amount’ Of Votes By Deadline

-Florida’s election recount is scheduled to finish up Thursday afternoon, but for one county it will be “nearly impossible,” according to the New York Times, to meet the 3 p.m. deadline, as officials are saying Palm Beach County’s tabulation equipment has come up short “a significant number” of ballots for the final Senate tally.
+Florida’s election recount is scheduled to finish up Thursday afternoon, but for one county it will be “nearly impossible,” according to the New York Times, to meet the 3 p.m. deadline.
+Officials are saying that Palm Beach County’s tabulation equipment has come up short “a significant number” of ballots for the final Senate tally.

-The state is in the middle of an intense machine recount for three key races–governor, senate and agriculture commissioner, and nearly a dozen lawsuits have been filed in efforts to extend deadlines, count rejected mail ballots and impound equipment, among other issues.
+The state is in the middle of an intense machine recount for three key races — those for the positions of governor, senator, and agriculture commissioner — and nearly a dozen lawsuits have been filed in efforts to extend deadlines, count rejected mail ballots, and impound equipment.

 “There is no constitutional right to have your vote counted a second or a third time,” Mohammad Omar Jazil told the court.
 Jazil is a lawyer for the Florida secretary of state.

 Palm Beach County, whose equipment does not allow for more than one race to be counted at a time, is the only county not expected to meet Thursday’s 3 p.m. deadline.
-They chose to put priority to recounting first race listed on the ballot–the contest for Senate between Democratic incumbent Bill Nelson and Republican governor Rick Scott, who leads by a little over 12,000 votes.
+They chose to put priority on recounting the first race listed on the ballot — the contest for Senate between Democratic incumbent Bill Nelson and Republican Governor Rick Scott, who leads by a little over 12,000 votes.

 Decades-old voting machines have literally overheated in Palm Beach County, Florida, giving incorrect totals and forcing a recount of 174,000 votes.